-- 3. That the Committee make the following recommendations to Council: - a) note the forecast outturn position on the Council's capital programme for 2019/20 as shown at Appendix A and detailed in the report; - b) approve the proposed capital programme for 2020/21 as shown in Appendix C; - c) grant delegated authority to the Chief Executive, as the Council's Chief Finance Officer, to determine the most appropriate method of financing the capital programme for 2020/21 to ensure the use of resources is optimised by the Council; - d) note the indicative programmes for 2021/22 and 2022/23 as shown in Appendix C and acknowledge that these will be subject to further review as part of the development of future years capital programmes; - e) approve the Prudential Indicators as shown in Appendix D.
+- 3. The Council is recommended to: - a) note the forecast outturn position on the Council's capital programme for 2019/20 as shown at Appendix A and detailed in the report; - b) approve the proposed capital programme for 2020/21 as shown in Appendix C; - c) grant delegated authority to the Chief Executive, as the Council's Chief Finance Officer, to determine the most appropriate method of financing the capital programme for 2020/21 to ensure the use of resources is optimised by the Council; - d) note the indicative programmes for 2021/22 and 2022/23 as shown in Appendix C and acknowledge that these will be subject to further review as part of the development of future years capital programmes; - e) approve the Prudential Indicators as shown in Appendix D.